 - Two letters of recommendation from academic or other appropriate references.

 - A sample of your writing (no more than ten pages);

 - A project budget, including the following information: a description of how the awarded funds would be applied (the estimated per diem cost of accommodations and meals for Boston, MA is $250); a list of other fellowships or grants that will support the project; and a statement on whether matching funds are available to you through your home institution or elsewhere.

 Additional documentation will not be considered as part of your application.

-Email your completed application to the Fellowship Coordinator at Kennedy.Fellowships@nara.gov, or submit by mail:
+Email your completed application to the Fellowship Coordinator at Kennedy.Fellowships@nara.gov.